Trivadis/plsql-cop-sonar/README.md

 ![SonarQube Issues](images/sonar_2.png)

-By clicking on the redish box you can drill down to the source code.
+By clicking on the reddish box you can drill down to the source code.

 ![SonarQube Issues in Source](images/sonar_3.png)